Hay'at Tahrir al-Sham: Cooperation with Turkey

 HTS successfully defended Idlib from 2019 to 2020 government offensives.
 During this period, HTS cemented its security partnership with the Turkish military against the Assad regime.
 The opposition and Islamist groups led by HTS suffered heavy losses as a result of the Dawn of Idlib 2 operation launched under the leadership of the Assad regime between December 2019 and March 2020, and many cities and towns from the Idlib Pocket fell under the control of regime forces.
 During this time, Turkey was protesting the siege of Turkish military observation points deployed according to the Astana agreement by regime forces and wanted Assad to stop his attack on the Idlib region.
 After 34 Turkish soldiers lost their lives in the Balyut attack carried out by Assad's troops, Turkey launched Operation Spring Shield.
 As a result of the Turkish counterattack, regime forces and their supporters suffered heavy losses.
 Turkey's counter-offensive halts regime forces advance into Idlib.
 Taking advantage of this opportunity, the opposition led by HTS launched a counterattack.
 This cooperation with Turkey prevented HTS and other opposition groups from losing Idlib and forced deportation to the Turkish border.

-On 1 March 2021 it was reported that Hayat Tahrir al-Sham intensified its campaign against al-Qaeda affiliate Hurras al-Din in Idlib.
+On 1 March 2021 it was reported that Hay'at Tahrir al-Sham intensified its campaign against al-Qaeda affiliate Hurras al-Din in Idlib.
 Since 2021, HTS has started implementing various reconstruction projects in areas under its control, with a focus on establishing civil institutions in opposition-held territories.
 These included the Bab al-Hawa Industrial City project and re-opening of al-Ghazawiya crossing point to connect with the Syrian Interim Government held territories.

 After achieving stability in Idlib in 2021, HTS launched the policy of repatriating confiscated properties of minorities in North-West Syria.
 These also included the re-building of destroyed churches in Idlib.
 HTS commanders and SSG officials have since initiated regular meetings to engage with priests and representatives the Christian community in Idlib.

 The Washington Post reported in January 2022 that the group was "trying to convince Syrians and the world that it is no longer as radical and repressive as it once was", voicing rhetoric about combating extremism, and shifting its focus to providing services to the refugees and residents of Idlib Governorate through the Salvation Government.
-In 7 January, Abu Muhammad al-Joulani announced the inauguration of the Aleppo-Bab al-Hawa International Road, presenting the event as part of "a comprehensive plan... to achieve development and progress for the region".
+On 7 January, Abu Muhammad al-Joulani announced the inauguration of the Aleppo-Bab al-Hawa International Road, presenting the event as part of "a comprehensive plan... to achieve development and progress for the region".

 Military situation before the opposition offensives in late 2024.

 Territories held by Tahrir al-Sham (white) and the Assad regime (red).

-In August 2022, HTS ideologue Abu Maria al-Qahtani issued a statement demanding the dissolution of Al-Qaeda and urged all AQ branches to cut ties from the organization.
+In August 2022, HTS ideologue Abu Maria al-Qahtani issued a statement demanding the dissolution of al-Qaeda and urged all AQ branches to cut ties from the organization.
 In 2022, HTS took a significant amount of territory and several key settlements during the October 2022 Aleppo clashes.